prajwalch/yazap/README.md

 ```

 ### `Arg`
-`Arg` is a abstract representation of argument which has all the options and settings
+`Arg` is an abstract representation of argument which has all the options and settings
 to define valid argument and to tell parser how it should parse.
 Let's take a simple example
 to learn how you can use `Arg` to define argument for command and subcommand.